Loading component...

 - the Member will be in breach of By-Law 5.2(a) and this breach must be dealt with concurrently with the Complaint.

-- require the Member to provide a satisfactory explanation in writing with respect to the matters referred to in the Complaint.
+- require the member to provide a satisfactory explanation in writing with respect to the matters referred to in the Complaint.
 If a Member fails to provide a satisfactory explanation in writing with respect to the matters referred to in the Complaint within 10 Business Days of receipt of a request by the PCO (or such further period as agreed with the PCO:

-Mr Joseph Nguyen did not attend the One Person Tribunal Hearing and, a denial of the complaint was entered on his behalf.
+Mr Nguyen did not attend the One Person Tribunal Hearing and a denial of each of the complaints was entered on his behalf.
+The One Person Tribunal considered the evidence before it and found the Complaints sustained.

-Penalty and Costs:
+Penalty and Conditions

-- Forfeiture of membership until Mr Nguyan provides a written response to the underlying complaint made against him, to the satisfaction of the General Manager Professional Conduct.
+- Forfeiture of membership until Mr Nguyen provides a written response to the underlying complaint made against him, to the satisfaction of the General Manager Professional Conduct.
 However, he should not be readmitted to membership before 29 July 2027.

-The Member was ordered to pay CPA Australia’s costs of $8,972.30.
+Mr Nguyen was ordered to pay CPA Australia’s costs of $8,972.30.